serpapi/google-search-results-php/README.md

 This Php API is meant to scrape and parse Google, Bing or Baidu results using [SerpApi](https://serpapi.com).

-Feel free to fork this repository to add more backends.

 [The full documentation is available here.](https://serpapi.com/search-api)